4 Specific Language Guidelines

 }

-2. Screenshots are translated only if the IDE or UI exist in the language of the translation.
+2. Screenshots should be translated only if the IDE or UI has an English localization.